How to Edit Scanned PDF on Mac

 After editing PDF file after OCR, you can now save it.
 Click on "Command + S", or you can go to "File" and click on the "Save" button.
 To change its name completely, click on "File" and then click on "Save As" button.

-- How to Convert Text to PDF on Mac
+- How to Convert PDF to DOCX/DOC on Mac

 - How to Convert RTF to PDF on Mac